What is included in the price?

 The local support crew team will be monitoring weather and alpine conditions daily and will adjust and change route plans accordingly.

-The trail run is expected to operate in usual alpine weather conditions and participants are advised to prepare for and carry appropriate gear for all weather conditions.
+The trail run or walk is expected to operate in usual alpine weather conditions and participants are advised to prepare for and carry appropriate gear for all weather conditions.

 Any changes will be discussed together with the group and participants informed as part of daily briefings.